idanbaru/Blind_Guidance_System/01_Setup/README.md

 If you feel like it's too much - go back to the simple explanation and save yourself the troubles!
 But if you want to install it manually, follow the instructions below.

 ### First Step: updating and verifying important libraries
-Run `sudo misc/update_and_verify_libs.sh` in your new flashed Jetson Nano device to verify important libraries are installed.
+Run `chmod +x first_setup.sh` followed by `sudo ./first_setup.sh` in your new flashed Jetson Nano device to verify important libraries are installed.
 **Note: THIS WILL REBOOT THE SYSTEM!**

 Alternatively, you can manually run the following commands: